PreEmptive logo

 Whether you’re using Azure Pipelines, TeamCity, Jenkins, or your local dev machine, Dotfuscator Professional is easier to integrate than ever before.

 Last August, we released an easier, better way to integrate Dotfuscator into your build process.
-We quickly followed that with new instructions for Xamarin integration – making Dotfuscator the easiest-to-integrate (and still most-effective!)
+We quickly followed that with new instructions for Xamarin integration – making Dotfuscator the easiest to integrate (and still most effective!)
 Xamarin protection product, by far.

 Specifically, today’s releases include: